Let's look at this verse in three parts. First:

 And we receive from Him whatever we ask for, because we (watchfully) obey His orders -- observe His suggestions and injunctions, follow His plan for us -- and (habitually) practice what is pleasing to Him."

-that, in having done all any situation demands, she need only stand and await God's answer to prayer (see Ephesians 6:13-17), knowing that whatever His answer may be, it is for her spiritual good (see Romans 8:28).
-It is only when we act sinfully,
+31 woman knows that, in having done all any situation demands, she need only stand and await God's answer to prayer (see Ephesians 6:13-17), knowing that whatever His answer may be, it is for her spiritual good (see Romans 8:28).
+It is only when we act

-or under or own understanding, rather than as we know God would have us do, that our position is weakened and may invite discipline from God, who does discipline those whom He loves.
+sinfully, or under or own understanding, rather than as we know God would have us do, that our position is weakened and may invite discipline from God, who does discipline those whom He loves.
 (See Proverbs 3:12 and Hebrews 12:6,7.)
-By contrast, the Proverbs
+By contrast,

-Let's look at the second part of this verse:
+And finally the third part of this verse:

 " ...She rejoices over the future -- the latter day or time to come (knowing that she and her family are in readiness for it)!"